Heddynd History, Family Crest & Coats of Arms

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Heddynd family name include Haddon, Hadden, Haddan, Haddin and others.

 Early Notables of the Heddynd family (pre 1700)

-1556), an English reforming divine and his brother, Walter Haddon LL.D.
-(1515-1572), an English civil lawyer, much involved in church and university affairs under Edward...
 Another 34 words (2 lines of text) are included under the topic Early Heddynd Notables in all our PDF Extended History products and printed products wherever possible.